Button

 sub-systems at a time, meant space became effectively unlimited, arrays of virtual buttons and switches available in layers.
 That didn't mean thing became easier or more convenient to use but production costs were lower.
 Of late, in response to consumer pressure, some manufacturers have admitted the approach went to far and what might be appropriate for someone sitting at their desk using a desktop PC (and the only way things can be done on a phone), might not be a good idea when driving a car at speed, in traffic.
 Thus, for core critical functions (ie those drivers most often perform) such as adjusting settings on entertainment and HVAC (heating, ventilation & air conditioning) systems, buttons are making a welcome comeback.

 For those who can remember the ways things used to be done: 1965 Jaguar Mark X 4.2 with burl walnut & red leather.
 Jaguar's cockpits in the 1960s were among the most atmospheric of the era although, even at the time, the less than ideal ergonomics attracted criticism.
+Something has been lost with the decline of the sensual, tactile, analogue world of buttons.

 There were buttons and there were switches.
-Jaguar used toggle switches until US safety regulations in 1967 compelled a change to rocker switches with softer edges and less forward projection.
-The functionality wasn't affected and the rockers were less prone to damage for but for some the tactile experience was lacking and the ASMR less satisfying.
+Jaguar used toggle switches until US safety regulations in 1967 compelled a change to rocker switches with softer edges and less forward projection, similar concerns resulting in the top section of the dashboard gaining a padded vinyl covering.
+Indeed, at the time, there was in the UK and Europe a suspicion US regulators might ban the use of decorative timber in car interiors and the models Mercedes-Benz released in 1971 & 1972 had none but the austerity didn't last, the veneers soon restored.
+The functionality of the rocker switches was exactly the same as that of the toggles and they were certainly less prone to damage but for some the tactile experience was lacking, the ASMR less satisfying.
 ASMR (Autonomous Sensory Meridian Response) describes the physical & psychological pleasure derived from specific stimuli (usually a sound).
-For some, this can be the sight & sound of South Korean girls on TikTok eating noodles while for those fond of machines it can come from flicking toggle switches.
+A highly segmented market, among the aficionadi there are niches as varied as those who relish the clicking of an IBM Seletric typewriter or Model M keyboard, the sight & sound of South Korean girls on TikTok eating noodles, the mechanical precision of the fore-end slide of pump-action shotgun being operated or the flicking toggle switches.

-The manufacturers liked
+The accounting departments of car manufacturers liked

 1991 Mercedes-Benz 600 SE (W140).

-Built on the SWB (short-wheelbase) platform, the 600 SE was offered only during the W140's first year, the V12 sedans subsequently available only as the LWB (long-wheelbase (V140)) 600 SEL (S 600 after 1993 when the corporate naming system changed).
-The duplication on the glovebox of the trunk (boot) lid badging was also a single-year fitting and even if a buyer opted for the "badge delete option" the characters on the glovebox remained.
+trunk (boot) lid badging was also a single-year fitting and even if a buyer opted for the "badge delete option" the characters on the glovebox remained.
 The badge delete option had existed for a long time but enjoyed a spike in popularity beginning during the 1970s when it became obvious the more expensive models were more likely to attract the eye of terrorists, kidnappers and such.
 While outfits like the

-Baader–Meinhof Gang (technically the RAF (Red Army Faction) had some fondness for stealing expensive cars, they didn't approve of those being driven in them.
+2002 tii and Porsche 911S apparently their favorites), they didn't approve of those driving or being driven in them.
 On the 450 SEL 6.9 (1975-1980), the factory's delete option code was 261 and in the FRG (

 Bundesrepublik Deutschland (Federal Republic of Germany; the old West Germany) 1949-1990) it was ticked by those who like to go fast but not attract the attention of kidnappers or